 -

 Y. Pan, T. Li, Q. Zhu.
-“Model-agnostic meta-policy optimization via zeroth-order estimation: A linear quadratic regulator perspective,” arXiv:2503.00385, 2025.
+“Model-agnostic hessian-free meta-policy optimization via zeroth-order estimation: A linear quadratic regulator perspective,” Dynamic Games and Applications, 2025.
+DOI.

 -